rehierl/node-tree-outliner/88-todos.md

 **TODO**
-are there better terms for "type-1/2 sectioning node"? - e.g. sectioning container/parent node, etc.
+are there better terms for "type-1/2 sectioning node"? - e.g. section container node, section starter node

 **TODO**
 can a running algorithm easily store references to all top-level nodes? -